Jharsuguda district

-Jharsuguda is a district in Odisha, India with Jharsuguda town as its headquarters.
+Jharsuguda district is a district in Odisha, India with Jharsuguda town as its headquarters.
 This region is rich in coal and other mineral reserves.
 Of late, many small and medium scale iron and steel units have been set up in the vicinity of Jharsuguda town, giving impetus to the industrial growth of the district.

-Major Tribes
+Major tribes

-This district has the major tribal populations among them important tribes are Sabara, Kisan, Kurukh, Bhuiyan, Munda, Santal.
+This district has the major tribal populations and among them important tribes are Sabara, Kisan, Kurukh, Bhuiyan, Munda, Santal.
 This district has unique diversity in terms of tribal culture, language and other focal culture.
 Kurukh people speak their mother tongue Kurukh language with Sadri language.
 Munda people speak their Ho language and Kisan people speak their Kisan dialect and Kharia speak their Kharia.
 Sadri and local Odia dialect is also quite popular among tribal communities.

 Geography

 Jharsuguda district has three urban agglomerations, municipalities of Jharsuguda town and Brajrajnagar and municipality of Belpahar.
 Jharsuguda has its own airport named Veer Surendra Sai Airport.
 The district is bordered by Raigarh district of Chhattisgarh to the west, Sundergarh district to the north, Sambalpur district to the east and southeast and Bargarh district to the southwest.
 The district is mainly open plain, with some hills in the north.